kloi34/rizzupmyass/README.md

 # rizzupmyass
-plugin to rizz up your ass map in [Quaver](https://github.com/Quaver), the ultimate community-driven and open-source competitive rhythm game.
+sv plugin to rizz up your ass map in [Quaver](https://github.com/Quaver), the ultimate community-driven and open-source competitive rhythm game.

 an alternative, stripped down clone of [amoguSV](https://github.com/kloi34/amoguSV)